Trazodone: Overdose

 There are reported cases of high doses of trazodone precipitating serotonin syndrome.
 There are also reports of patients taking multiple SSRIs with trazodone and precipitating serotonin syndrome.

 Trazodone appears to be relatively safer than TCAs, MAOIs, and a few of the other second-generation antidepressants in overdose situations, especially when it is the only agent taken.
+The typical dose is around 150 mg, though some individuals may require higher amounts.
+However, taking more than 600 mg within 24 hours substantially increases the risk of overdose.

 Fatalities are rare, and uneventful recoveries have been reported after ingestion of doses as high as 6,000–9,200 mg.
 In one report, 9 of 294 cases of overdose were fatal, and all nine patients had also taken other central nervous system (CNS) depressants.
 When trazodone overdoses occur, clinicians should carefully monitor for low blood pressure, a potentially serious toxic effect.
 In a report of a fatal trazodone overdose, torsades de pointes and complete atrioventricular block developed, along with subsequent multiple organ failure, with a trazodone plasma concentration of 25.4 mg/L on admission.